RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 $> <path_to_Rosetta_directory>/main/source/bin/rosetta_scripts.linuxgccrelease -s 1ubq.pdb -parser:protocol scoring.xml -out:file:silent scoring.silent
 ```

 This time, the output will be a binary silent file.
-PDB files can be extracted from binary silent files using the extract_pdbs application.
+PDB files can be extracted from binary silent files using the extract\_pdbs application.

 ## Altering the Pose: Movers
 ----------------------------

+### Minimization

+#### Simple Minimization

 * *Minimize the pose before outputting*